dutu/poloLender/README.md

 5. Define config vars required for configuring poloLender:
     Rename the file `.env-template` to `.env`, then update the variables in `.env` file with your own values

+    > Note: for Windows users to rename file `.env-template` to `.env`, you can use the following command: `ren .env-template .env`.
+Renaming by command is needed since Windows Explorer refuses filenames starting with a . (dot).

 5. Start the app locally: